 I’d love to know what you think about this workflow.
 Does it sound useful?
 Are there things you’d do differently?
 Please let me know in the comments section below.

-If you’d like to be notified when the course is ready to launch, please fill out the following short survey (6 multiple choice questions) and subscribe for updates.
-Your answers will be invaluable in shaping the course content.
+If you’d like be notified of updates to the workflow, please fill out the following short survey (6 multiple choice questions) and subscribe!